CorvetteCole/CS570/assignment_1/README.md

 # CS570 Assignment 1

+If I had a little more time than this would be a bit better done.
+The basic gist is:

+- `main.cpp`: contains the argparsing and general interaction with the user
+- `SharedDatabase.hpp`: contains the database class and all the functions that interact with it
+- `SharedDatabaseTests.cpp`: contains the unit tests for the database class

 ## Specification Differences

 TL;DR: Database is loaded or created automatically when ran, querying, loading, printing, changing, etc can be done